mrOranger/Javascript/Typescript/README.md

 ### Enums

-Constants values are useful to indicate specific cases in our code, we can regroup constants in classes known as `Enums`.
-We will see that each `Enum` is a sort of (`key`, `value`) pair, where the `key` is the name of the enumerative value, while the `value` is the actual value that we are going to assign.
+Constants values are useful to indicate specific cases in our code, we can regroup constants in classes known as **enums**.
+We will see that each enum is a sort of (key, value) pair, where the key is the name of the enumerative value, while the value is the actual value that we are going to assign.
 Of course, if we do not specify any value to the current enumeration, TypeScript will assign an incremental value starting from 0.
-Let's see in the following example, we would like to store HTTP Status Code in an `Enum`, and use them for different conditions:
+Let's see in the following example, we would like to store HTTP Status Code in an enum, and use them for different conditions:

 ```typescript
 enum HTTPCode {